Karandoriya/eommerce/README.md

 # eommerce
-create this website use python and django
+ This project create about on ecommerce website .
+ Use here are two languages main python and django.